LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 **Existing view:** In the Open Conversations tab, managers can scroll through active conversations and view the transcripts updating in real time.

-**New view:** The conversations displayed in the conversation widget within the new manager workspace as well as the conversations displayed in the All Conversations list are in near-real time.
+**New view:** The conversations displayed in the conversation widget within the new Manager Workspace as well as the conversations displayed in the All Conversations list are in near-real time.

 Once you click on a conversation to view its transcript, this detailed view will appear in real time.
 If you have been assigned a conversation, or joined a conversation it will appear in your personal My Conversations list, which also displays conversations in real time.